Our work centers around working with remarkable organizations across Greater Hartford County

 Hospital for Special Care

 Hospital for Special Care provides an acclaimed spectrum of medical treatment for complex rehabilitation and chronic disease for both children and adults augmented by a range of outpatient rehabilitative services.
-This grant will fund tennis equipment for the 2024 Adaptive Sports Camp.
+This grant funded tennis equipment for the 2024 Adaptive Sports Camp.

 2023 Grant Recipients